mohitxskull/MultiNotes/README.md

 ### Tenants

+- `POST /api/tenants/invite`: Invite a new user to the tenant (admin only).
-- `POST /api/tenants/:slug/upgrade`: Upgrade a tenant to the "pro" plan.
+- `POST /api/tenants/:slug/upgrade`: Upgrade a tenant to the "pro" plan (admin only).

 ### Health